-Some controversy surrounds the cover art for Weezer’s self-titled debut album and its uncanny resemblance to that of pioneering nerd rockers The Feelies’ debut album Crazy Rhythms.
-While some argue that Cuomo’s band of geeks ripping off their seeming progenitors’ appearance somehow reflects on their music being influenced by them, anyone who has considered the innovation and vigor present and bleeding through the forty-plus minutes of Crazy Rhythms will attest that the proof lies snugly in the pudding.
-And I will give credit where credit is due; the blue album is in fact a rather nice and simple collection of hook-laden, rave-up pop songs and the follow up Pinkerton deserves the gratuitous mention in the labored debate of Weezer’s merits.
+Some controversy surrounds the cover art for Weezer’s self-titled debut album and its uncanny resemblance to that of pioneering nerd rockers The Feelies‘ debut album Crazy Rhythms.
+While some argue that Cuomo’s band of geeks ripping off their seeming progenitors’ appearance somehow reflects on their music being influenced by them, anyone who has considered the innovation and vigor present and bleeding through the 40-plus minutes of Crazy Rhythms will attest that the proof lies in the pudding.
+I’ll give credit where credit is due; the Blue Album is in fact a rather nice and simple collection of hook-laden, rave-up pop songs and the follow up Pinkerton deserves the gratuitous mention in the labored debate of Weezer’s merits.
 But an effort to draw parallels between the two bands beyond a penchant for thick rimmed glasses and unkempt hair set in front of a plain blue background seems to me entirely erroneous.

-Though I digress.
 The intention of this article is not in anyway to belittle Weezer or even really to discuss the band for that matter.
 I used them merely as an example by which to emphasize the immense significance of Crazy Rhythms.
-That said, the seminal Feelies’ record is celebrating its 30th birthday this month, and I figured that the best present I could offer was a sincere homage to the record that channeled the nervous energy of four geeks into a blistering set in which the uncool sounded anything but.
+That said, the seminal Feelies record is celebrating a landmark anniversary, and the best present I could offer was a sincere homage to the record that channeled the nervous energy of four geeks into a blistering set in which the uncool sounded anything but.

 The record kicks off in fretful fashion with the appropriately titled “The Boy With The Perpetual Nervousness” recounting the trials and tribulations of a neighborhood boy plagued by ennui.
 At this point, the protagonist starts to sound like the guys who pose on the album’s front cover.
 The boy, who is described as not liking to “do anything/ He never helps out in the yard/ He lets his mother carry in groceries/ Cause he doesn’t plan to work hard,” is later revealed to in fact be the singer of the song, confirming our initial suspicions.
 As the momentum builds and the sparse tom hits begin to deepen, the narrator thrusts his lethargy into a much more admirable light as he elucidates his larger ambitions, “The boy next door is into better things/ As far as I can see/ The boy next door is into bigger things/ The boy next door is me, yeah.”
 The song continues to evolve in a percussive jam complete with raucous bongos and earning the album’s bodacious claim of a title in the process.